mah5057/quackdoor/README.md

 Limitations & Considerations:
 - Target system must have python3 installed
 - All local python code must be in one file ([eggsecutor.py](https://github.com/mah5057/quackdoor/blob/main/quackdoor/eggsecutor/eggsecutor.py)) as when base64 encoding the eggsecutor, other local modules will not be compiled.
 External libraries are OK as they will be installed globally on the target system as part of the payload.
-- Any credz in the eggsecutor will be recoverable on target system (hatch adds a directive to remove zsh history, but that's probably not enough)
+- Any sensitive information written in the eggsecutor may be recoverable on the target system
 - Assumes zsh on target shell
-- Assumes standard macos filesystem conventions (e.g. - zsh history is saved at ~/.zsh_history, etc.)
+- Assumes standard macos filesystem conventions

 Usage:
 1. `git clone git@github.com:mah5057/quackdoor.git`